Project Structure

 Images and other assets.
 Reference them in your pages as /media/filename.jpg.
 For production sites, Media Hosting can sync this directory to a CDN.

-The build system, CLI, MCP server, and deploy targets.
-Do not edit files in this directory — they are replaced during updates.
-Run sitemd update to get the latest version.
+The compiled sitemd binary — your CLI, build system, MCP server, and deploy targets, all in one executable.
+Run sitemd update to fetch the latest version.
 See Updates.

 sitemd/templates/